rayantakka/rayantakka/index.markdown

 							</figure>
 							<div class="hero-text">
 								<h2>Rayan<br>Takka</h2>
-								<p>An engineering student from CentraleSupélec </p>
+								<p>Algo Trading Quant at Barclays </p>
 							</div>
-							<p class="mb-5">I am currently a student in applied Mathematics at CentraleSupélec for my last year of studies after an internship in a quantitative strategy structuring team at BNP Paribas CIB and a trading internship in the Euro Govies and Inflation trading desk, in charge of the quotation and hedging of European bonds at Société Générale CIB. </p>
+							<p class="mb-5">I am currently an Algo Trading Quant Intern in Credit Systematic Market making at Barclays CIB.
+I graduated with a master's degree in applied Mathematics at CentraleSupélec for my last year of studies and M2MO (Ex-DEA Laure Elie) Master's Degree from Université Paris Cité.
+Previously, I did an internship in a quantitative Investment strategies (QIS) team at BNP Paribas CIB and a trading internship in the Euro Govies and Inflation trading desk, in charge of the quotation and hedging of European bonds at Société Générale CIB. </p>
 							<div class="hero-info pt-5">
 								<div class="section-title">
 									<h2>General Info</h2>